sato3238/pot-sdk-doc/Install_Python_Interpreter_Windows10.md

 ```

 Whenever you want a new Virtual Environment you can create and use it.
 If you do not want that Virtual Environment just delete the folder you created.
-In case the above example, it is  `C:\work\py37`.
+In case of the example above, it is  `C:\work\py37`.